Scenes from Tebaldeo's Eclogues

 Scenes from Tebaldeo's Eclogues is a set of four small square oil on panel paintings by Andrea Previtali, executed between 1505 and 1510, now in the National Gallery, London.
 They show scenes from the Ferrarese writer Antonio Tebaldeo's eclogue on the life of Damon of Athens, featuring his friend Thyrsis and Damon's love for Amaryllis.

 They were probably originally part of a piece of furniture for a rich Venetian noble family.
 Previtali's master Giovanni Bellini also produced furniture with scenes from the same book.

 Whilst still misattributed to Giorgione due to their pastoral content and style, they were acquired for their present owner in 1938 by its director Kenneth Clark at a high price, leading to the 'Giorgione Controversy'.
 However, comparison with the background landscape in Madonna and Child (Detroit Institute of Arts), an undated work signed by Previtali, confirmed that the four London works were in fact also by Previtali.

+Previtali's painting is a compilation of works and subjects from the best artists of his time; having worked in Bellini's workshop at a young age allowed him to become familiar with the works of the artists who lived in and visited the lagoon city, including Albrecht Dürer.
+Two of Previtali's panels were exhibited in the Royal Palace of Milan in the exhibition dedicated to the German artist in 2018.